 Located in Battle Creek, Mich., Kellogg’s has been a big deal in breakfast for more than 100 years, but the company also owns a number of other brands.
 Besides cereals like Froot Loops, Corn Flakes, Rice Krispies and Frosted Flakes, it owns Eggo waffles, Pop Tarts and Nutri-Grain Bars.
 The company also owns a few other brands, such as Cheez-Its, Pringles, Keebler, MorningStar Farms and Gardenburger.

 10. General Mills

 Minneapolis-based General Mills, established in 1866, has a massive list of brands to its name.
-Some of them are even brands-within-brands, such as Betty Crocker, Bisquick, Chex cereal and Chex Mix snacks, Lucky Charms, Trix, Cheerios, Kix, Wheaties, Annie’s natural and organic snacks, Hamburger Helper, Old El Paso, Totino’s and Yoplait yogurt.
+Some of them are even brands-within-brands, such as Betty Crocker, Bisquick, Chex cereal and Chex Mix snacks, Lucky Charms, Trix, Cheerios, Kix, Wheaties, Hamburger Helper and Yoplait yogurt.

 11. Anheuser-Busch InBev

 Along with well-known brands like Budweiser and Corona, this Belgium-based behemoth owns Beck’s Blue, Brahma and much more.
 The company purchased British brewer SABMiller for $103 billion in 2016.
 This acquisition includes Pilsner Urquell, Peroni and Miller Genuine Draft.